stanica/UdaciCards/README.md

 # UdaciCards Project

 This repo contains the UdaciCards application created for the Udacity React Nanodegree.
+It has only been tested in the iOS simulator and on iOS devices.

 ## Project Setup